EngineerBetter/engineerbetter-hugo/content/blog/migrating-to-control-tower.md

 At this point your original domain is pointing to the new Concourse and all the teams, pipelines, and Credhub secrets have been moved across.
 Pipelines have been unpaused and exposed according to what was configured on your old Concourse.
 All pipelines on your old Concourse have been paused.
 The ATC password will have changed but password rotation is a good thing right?

 If you are happy with your new Control-Tower deployment, you can use `concourse-up` one final time to destroy your old Concourse.

+To chat with our team and other users about Control Tower, please join our community on Slack [Concourse-Up User Slack](https://join.slack.com/t/concourse-up/shared_invite/enQtNDMzNjY1MjczNDU3LTA1NzIxYTZkYjFkMjA2ODBmY2E2OTM3OGE3YTc2OGViNTMxYTY4MjYwNGNjOTAxNDNiOGE5NzhmMTQ2NWVhNzQ) and share your thoughts!